 - Affiliate links: Set up affiliate links with Liketoknow.it so users who like your photos receive an email with a list of shoppable products from the post.

 - Hashtags: Add a dedicated hashtag with boo.st to enable potential customers to find your products.

 Improve your product reach, sell more on IG

 If you can stand out from the competition, Instagram can lead to a massive ROI for your business.
 The key to this ROI is picking a solid niche, planning a well-thought-out strategy, and consistently producing high-quality content.

-Following these steps will convert more followers into customers and build an authoritative, credible, and recognizable brand.
+Following these steps will help you master how to increase sales on Instagram, and convert more followers into customers and build an authoritative, credible, and recognizable brand.